Table Of Contents

 The ActiveX controls are activated to enable macros properly.
 These controls are necessary for the object of macros.

-If a file received from a trusted source contains a macro or VBA content, the macros need to be enabled for using the file.
+If a file received from a trusted source contains macros or VBA content, the macros need to be enabled if we have to use the file.
 In such cases, the macros are enabled permanently to save time.

 The steps to enable macros in Excel permanently are listed as follows: